elanora96/qremote/README.md

 That bet did not pay off.
 The version you found has a funky audio track that requires you to keep adjusting the volume between the drumming and the audio.

-Earlier this year you took Reddit's advice and bought a banging sound system with a cheap Class T amp.
+Earlier this year you took Reddit's advice and bought a banging sound system with a cheap Class D amp.
 It sounds great, something to really brag about in the comments of Fantano's review for your 3rd favorite album of the year.

 But it does not have a remote.

 The volume must be adjusted manually on the dial right under your TV.
-This isn't typically a problem but it _really is tonight_.
+This isn't typically a problem, but it _really is tonight_.
 The first couple of times you get up you're really self-conscious about it.

 ```
 Don't look weird